suryanshyaknow/automate-linear-regression/README.md

 - ### This package will standardize the data via StandardScaler() so that all features can be on the same scale and obviously so that the model optimization could increase.

-- ### Accuracy of the model built by this pacakage is computed using `adjusted R-squared`.
+- ### Accuracy of the model built by this package is computed using `adjusted R-squared`.

 - ### User will also have the flexibility of building the model with regularization modes viz. `Lasso (L1`, `Ridge (L2)` and `ElasticNet` and to compare their accuracies accordingly.